eclab/flow/README.md

 You'll also want to download some [patches](https://cs.gmu.edu/~eclab/projects/flow/patches.zip), some [wavetables](https://waveeditonline.com/), and the [manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf).
 Pay attention to section 2.1 of the manual, where it explains how to tune Flow for your computer speed.

-Sierra has really locked down the ability to run an application that's not from a commercial, paying Apple Developer.
+MacOS has lately locked down the ability to run an application that's not from a commercial, paying Apple Developer.
 And GMU is not one.
 So you will have to instruct Sierra to permit Flow to run.

+#### Installing under MacOS X Prior to Sequoia

+This is pretty easy.
+CONTROL-Click on Flow's App Icon, and while holding Control down, select "Open".
+Now instead of telling you that Flow cannot be opened because it's from an unidentified developer, you'll be given the option to do so.
+You probably will only have to do this once.

+#### Installing under MacOS X Sequoia and Later

+Apple has made this much more annoying now, to everyone's consternation.
+You'll have to use the Terminal program.
 Let's assume you stuck Flow in the /Applications directory as usual.
-Then:
+Now we have to tell Gatekeeper to allow Flow to run on your machine:

 1. Run the Terminal Program (in /Applications/Utilities/)
-2. Type the following command and hit RETURN: `   sudo spctl --add /Applications/Flow.app`
+2. Type the following command and hit RETURN: `   sudo xattr -cr /Applications/Flow.app`
-4. Enter your password and hit RETURN.
+4. Enter your password and hit RETURN
 5. Quit the Terminal Program

 Now you should be able to run Flow.
-Let us know if this all works.
+You only have to do this once.
+This should work with earlier versions of OS X too.

+If you want to use Flow in combination with a DAW, see the manual's section on doing that.

+You can also run Flow from its jar file from the command line: see "Running from the command line" at end of these instructions.

-#### Notes on Catalina...
+#### Notes on Catalina and later...

-* Flow cannot access your laptop's microphone on Catalina.
+* Flow cannot access your laptop's microphone on Catalina and later.
 I don't know if it can access external microphones.

 #### Rosetta and the M1